Layne Flack

 Layne Flack (May 18, 1969 – July 19, 2021) was an American professional poker player from Rapid City, South Dakota, residing in Montana and Nevada.

 Poker career

 Flack started playing cards with his grandparents, but became engrossed in the game while working at a casino.
 He would regularly go to another casino after work to play poker.
-Despite becoming the Night Manager in his job, he quit as he was spending too much time on poker to continue working full-time as well.
+Despite becoming the night manager in his job, he quit as he was spending too much time on poker to continue working full-time as well.

-He met up with Johnny Chan who helped him improve his game and, following a big loss, encouraged Flack to ensure he had a lot of rest before a tournament.
+Flack met up with Johnny Chan, who helped him improve his game and, following a big loss, encouraged Flack to ensure he had a lot of rest before a tournament.
 Ted Forrest then took him under his wing, eventually playing in the biggest games in the world.

 Flack had lifetime live tournament play winnings of over $5,000,000.
 His 43 cashes at the WSOP accounted for $2,740,892 of his live tournament winnings.